yemoalakija/michael-jordan-at-chicago-bulls/README.md

 - In the source section, select the Master Branch

 Here is the live link: - [Michael Jordan at The Chicago Bulls](https://yemoalakija.github.io/Michael-Jordan-The-Chicago-Bulls-/)

+### How to create a local clone of this project

+Acces Github and follow below instructions:

+- STEP 1 - Click on the code tab, under repository name.
+- STEP 2 - Click on the clipboard icon to copy URL.
+- STEP 3 - Open Git Bash in your chosen IDE.
+- STEP 4 - Change clone directory location.
+- STEP 5 - Type git clone, and then paste the URL copied from GitHub.

 ## CREDIT